PostProcess Welcomes Medical Device Executive Sam Heleba, MBA to Board of Directors

 Given the advantages that PolyJet brings to the medical field, understanding the potential hurdles within the PolyJet workflow can be important.
 Embracing an automated post-processing solution has the potential to enhance not just the general quality of your PolyJet 3D printed components, but also streamline your 3D printing processes, leading to time and cost savings.

 Curious to learn more about all the cost and time savings with an automated solution and see our systems in person?
-If you’re in the Minneapolis/St. Paul area, check out our channel partner AdvanceTek’s Application Exploration Open House: Medical 3D-Printing happening on September 11th from 10 AM-2 PM.
+If you’re in the Minneapolis/St. Paul area, check out our channel partner AdvancedTek’s Application Exploration Open House: Medical 3D-Printing happening on September 11th from 10 AM-2 PM.

 Enhancing FDM Support Removal: Best Practices